danfosterfire/Rfuels/README.md

 -   **sum\_d2\_1000r\_cm2** and **sum\_d2\_1000s\_cm2** The sum-of-squared-diameters for 1000-hour fuels on the transect, for rotten and sound fuels respectively.
 Users must aggregate their large fuels (1000-hour) into sound or rotten classes, and sum the squared diameters (in cm) for all 1000-s or 1000-r intersections on the transect.

-Additionally, the .csv file *may* have a column for **slope\_percent**, the slope (in percent) along the transect.
+Additionally, the dataframe *may* have a column for **slope\_percent**, the slope (in percent) along the transect.
 Brown's equations include the option to correct for the slope effect on horizontal length of transects. *Keep in mind that this correction factor applies to the transect slope, not the plot slope.* If a slope\_percent is not supplied, we set the slope correction factor to 1 (no slope).

-### Treelist
+### Trees Data

-The source .csv file must have a row for each observation of each individual tree on each sampling date, and at least these columns:
+The dataframe must have a row for each observation of each individual tree on each sampling date (this format is commonly called a "treelist").
+The treelist must have at least these columns:

 -   **plot\_id**: Plot IDs identify the sampling location.
 If you have a nested study design with "stand A plot 1" and "stand B plot 1", use full nested identifiers (e.g. "A-1" and "B-1").
 This will be helpful when running statistical analyses later.)
 There may be multiple inventory dates per plot\_id and/or multiple transects sharing a plot\_id. plot\_id will be coerced to a character vector on import.